mail us | mail this page

 5. Step 5 mergemaster and installworld.
 Risky.
 At this point the processes will update/merge configuration files in /etc and install the upgraded utilities and libraries.
 Crashes here can vary from slightly to extremely painful.

 6. Step 6 boot to normal mode.
 Happiness and joy.
 Normally.
-Depending on the nature of the upgrade you should be back running production systems but which may not be optimized for the new version so continue to the next step and soon as practical.
+Depending on the nature of the upgrade you should be back running production systems which may not be optimized for the new version - so continue to the next step and soon as practical.

 7. Step 7 fix ports.
 Updating the ports is a pretty solid test of the system so if it works you are home free and should have all your snazzy new, optimized applications working.

-8. Step Back If it all goes horribly wrong.
+8. Step Back if it all goes horribly wrong.
 Some, non-exhaustive, notes about recovery.

 GO UP Image